qcscine/molassembler/NOTES.rst

   entire problem as quadratic form.
 - Change AdjacencyMatrix implementation to avoid most vexing parse, see test file for details
-- Change AdjacencyMatrix implementation to use a bool matrix, or at least unsigned
-- Change GraphDistanceMatrix implementation to use unsigned, not double

 Things that need more tests
 ---------------------------